wpfresher/artificial-image-generator/readme.txt

 Featured images and thumbnails play a crucial role in engaging your audience and boosting your website’s SEO performance.
 With **Auto Image Generator**, you never have to worry about manually setting featured images again.
 Save time, improve your content’s visual impact, and ensure every post shines with a captivating image.

-**Why Featured Images Matter?**
+**Why Auto Featured Images Matter?**

 - **SEO Boost**: Search engines love visually rich content.
 Adding relevant featured images can enhance your site’s search visibility and improve click-through rates.
 - **Improved User Engagement**: Posts with attractive thumbnails are more likely to grab attention and keep visitors on your site.
 - **Professional Appearance**: Consistent featured images give your website a polished and professional look.
 - **Social Media Sharing**: Featured images are often used when sharing posts on social media, making your content more shareable and visually appealing.
 - **Automation**: No more manual work!
-Automatically generate thumbnails for new posts, pages, and custom post types without lifting a finger.
+Automatically generate thumbnail images for new posts, pages, and custom post types without lifting a finger.

 **What Auto Image Generator Does?**